-- On arrival at your designated polling station, the Presiding Officer will have ask you to confirm your name and address and will issue you with a ballot paper
+- On arrival at your designated polling station, the Presiding Officer will ask you to confirm your name and address and will issue you with three ballot papers (for one each election)

-- The ballot paper will have an official mark
+- Each ballot paper will have an official mark

-- You should take the ballot paper to the voting booth and mark with a "X" the candidate you wish to vote for
+- You should take the ballot papers to the voting booth and following the instructions at the top of each ballot paper

-- Fold the ballot paper and deposit it in the ballot box
+- Fold each ballot paper and deposit them in the ballot box

 Find out more about what is and isn't allowed when it comes to voting